StackVista/stackstate-docs/getting_started.md

 The health state of a component is indicated by two colors:

-* The component color indicates the health state that's calculated for the component itself.
+* The component color indicates the health state calculated for the component itself.
-* The outer color indicates there is potential impact from unhealthy components or relations that this component depends upon.
+* The outer color indicates that there is potential impact from unhealthy components or relations that the component depends upon.

 The direction of a relation's arrow indicates dependency.
 For example, `app -> db` means: `app` depends on `db`.
 Health propagates in the opposite direction to the arrows.
 So if the `db` component turns red, the outer color of the `app` component will turn red too.